Horizontal coat pocket, thermoplastic cabinet

 An interesting radio, especially for its contradictions, all located in the upper right-hand corner of the face: "9+1 Special Japan".
 For the "+1" part, yes, it does have a diode.
 And the "9"?
 Well, in fact, there are exactly SIX transistors in this circuit — no need for dummy transistors on this job!
 And "Special Japan"?
 I really can't say what the "Special" is about, but in terms of "Japan", yes, the electrolytics are Japanese, and maybe some other components as well — no word here on the top hat transistors: all six have no identifying markings on them.
 The tuning capacitor is Italian-made (see chassis photo below), and the cabinet is also made in Italy (see photo below).
 Whew!
 What to make of a set like this?
 Well, it's certainly not a bad-looking oddball, but where did that bizarre name,"CRWON'S" come from?
 And pronouncing it???

-A quick glance at the tuning dial could make one think that this is a two-band radio, when in fact it is simply a single-band set covering the standard MW broadcast band: the numbers above the slide rule dial correspond to kHz/100, and the numbers below correspond to meters/100.
+And a quick glance at the tuning dial could make one think that this is a two-band radio, when in fact it is simply a single-band set covering the standard MW broadcast band: the numbers above the slide rule dial correspond to kHz/100, and the numbers below correspond to meters/100.